BenHafner/SeedLoss/README.txt

-This is to go with the paper "Seed loss blah blah blah" by Ben and Kate...

 Email: benrhafner@gmail.com

 seed_loss_monte_carlo.py is the main program, which computes the probability a seed is lost from a habitat (defined by a polygon) given a dispersal kernel (defined by a random sampling function).
 An example with McKnight prairie and common milkweed is included, and the results are also rendered visually, overlayed with a satellite image.
 To help parameterize common milkweed's dispersal kernel, we made use of wind speed data from Cedar Creek (e080_Hourly climate data.txt) which is processed by wind_reader.py.
 The programs scaling_computations.py and scaling_plots.py explore scaled versions McKnight Prairie and plot those results.